-a) Continued test failures/poor grades
+- Continued test failures/poor grades

-b) Excessive absences
+- Excessive absences

-c) Non-completion of homework assignments and/or online assignments d) Non-competency in practical assignments
+- Non-completion of homework assignments and/or online assignments

+- Non-competency in practical assignments

 Students will be given a verbal warning from the instructor to indicate concern.
-If no change is made, then a letter in writing from administration will be given to student.
-If no progress is shown, than the student will be dismissed from the program without tuition reimbursement.
+If no change is made, then a letter in writing from the Adult Education Coordinator will be given to student.
+If no progress is shown, then the student will be dismissed from the program without tuition reimbursement.